Victims confront Larry Nassar in court: 'Little girls don't stay little forever'

 But on Tuesday, Stephens defiantly stared down Nassar in a Michigan courtroom to inform him that the abuse was over, and his time as a free man was up.

 "Little girls don't stay little forever," Stephens said.
-"They turn into strong women who return to destroy your world."
+"They grow into strong women that return to destroy your world."

 Stephens was the first victim to speak in what is expected to be days of victim impact testimony as part of Nassar's criminal sentencing.